Sunshine, Magic and the Value of Optimism

 ‘It’s better to go on a vacation than buy a new couch’ is basically the idea,” says Professor Dunn, summing up research by two fellow psychologists, Leaf Van Boven and Thomas Gilovich.
 Her own take on the subject is in a paper she wrote with colleagues at Harvard and the University of Virginia: “If Money Doesn’t Make You Happy Then You Probably Aren’t Spending It Right.”
 (The Journal of Consumer Psychology plans to publish it in a coming issue.)One last thing.
 Professor Dunn we've done some research on the topic.
 In fact, I find happiness spending time on the subject.

-My portion of the tour ended on Saturday in Hanover, New Hampshire at yet another world-class institution, Dartmouth College.
-Dartmouth's noon tour drew so many students that the walking tour was students-only.
-I'm a proud Penn grad but have to admit that the Dartmouth environment and facilities were very attractive.“The college is called liberal… because the instruction is dominated by no special interest, is limited to no single human task, but is intended to take human activity as a whole, to understand human endeavors not in their isolation but in their relations to one another and to the total experience which we call the life of our people.”
+Back roads took us across the Berkshires to bucolic Williamstown and Williams College.
+Here the old (1793) is beautifully integrated with the new (see Paresky Student Center.)
+Williams was a great representative of a classic small, New England liberal arts college.
+“The college is called liberal… because the instruction is dominated by no special interest, is limited to no single human task, but is intended to take human activity as a whole, to understand human endeavors not in their isolation but in their relations to one another and to the total experience which we call the life of our people.”

 — Alexander Meiklejohn, President, 1912-1924